 What else is there to do besides fishing?

 - Ping-pong, poker, billiards, darts, a driving range, perusing scrapbooks and old time photos in the Lobby Lounge, souvenir shopping at the General Store, happy hour at the Lagoon Saloon, napping, exploring our historic cannery buildings, hiking to our namesake waterfall, breathing in the crisp air of the spruce-studded Tongass National Forest, watching whales, orcas, otters, puffins, bald eagles, black bears, black-tailed deer….

 Can we add other stops to our trip?

 - Yes.
 If you want to extend your trip, there’s plenty to see in Ketchikan and Southeast Alaska.
 Taquan Air operates flightseeing tours featuring resident black bears and other wildlife of the Tongass National Forest.
 Or take a floatplane tour of Misty Fjords National Monument along the famed Inside Passage.

 Is there Wi-Fi?
 Can I use my mobile phone?

-- Yes, although with 52 acres on the wild Alaska frontier, signals can be spotty and intermittent.
+- Yes, although with 52 acres on the wild Alaska frontier, signals can be intermittent.
 Cell coverage varies depending on your carrier, and can be affected by weather.
-Free Wi-Fi is available, with the strongest service in the Lobby Lounge, the Lagoon Saloon, and the Mud Room, adjacent to the Alaska Airlines office.
+Complimentary Wi-Fi is available in all guest quarters, as well as the Lobby Lounge, the Lagoon Saloon, and the Mud Room, adjacent to the Alaska Airlines office.
 Prepare to be off the grid while you’re on the water.